-OCTR 607 Problem-Based Learning in Adult Health
+OCTR 607 Problem Based Learning in Adult Health

-This Problem-Based Learning (PBL) course facilitates learning through small group discussion and analysis of real-life clinical scenarios related to the developmental stage of adulthood.
+This Problem Based Learning (PBL) course facilitates learning through small group discussion and analysis of real-life clinical scenarios related to the developmental stage of adulthood.
 Students engage in communication, collaboration, and clinical reasoning during the process of understanding the relationship between the person, environment, and occupations.
-Cases typically encompass not only a given diagnosis, but also the impact of biological processes, environment and lifestyle on the individual, the community and society.
+Cases typically encompass not only a given diagnosis, but the impact of biological processes, environment and lifestyle on the individual, the community and society.
 Students engage in concept mapping activities to explore the complexity of the cases and are required to support clinical decisions with available evidence.
-This course requires student participation in online discussions to coordinate topics for case "clients" and to share relevant information.
+Students are exposed to electronic documentation to prepare for clinical practice.
+Pre-requisites include successful completion of all prior coursework.
+Co-requisites: OCTR 605, 610 or Permission of Program Director.
 1 credit.